tailcallhq/tailcallhq.github.io/blog/api-strategy-2024-08-13.md

 These challenges, if not addressed, can lead to increased operational costs, security breaches, and poor user experiences, ultimately impacting business revenue and reputation.

-## IV.
+## III.
 The Benefits of a Well-Defined API Strategy

 A well-crafted API strategy can deliver significant benefits: